- Ensure your handset has power. Wireless handsets in particular may require charging or new batteries.

-- If you can make a call when your phone is plugged into one socket but not another, there may be a problem with your home’s internal wiring.
+- If you hear line noise when your phone is plugged into one socket but not another, there may be a problem with your home’s internal wiring.
 If you suspect this is the case, please contact an ACMA-licensed electrician to investigate.

-- If you can successfully make a phone call when the handset is the only thing plugged in to your wall socket(s), then another piece of hardware is most likely interfering with your phone signal.
+- If the line noise stops when the handset is the only thing plugged in to your wall socket(s), then another piece of hardware is most likely interfering with your phone signal.
 The most common culprit is a faulty line filter.

 - All phones and fax machines in your premises must be plugged into a phone socket with a line filter.

 - Plug your handset into the phone socket with a line filter and attempt to make a call.
-If you can't make a call, that line filter is most likely faulty and should be replaced.
+If you start hearing line noise again, that line filter is most likely faulty and should be replaced.

-- Plug your other devices back in one at a time (including their line filters, if applicable) and attempt to make a call after each new device is plugged in.
+- Plug your other devices back in one at a time (including their line filters, if applicable) and make a test call after each new device is plugged in, listening for line noise.

-- If you suddenly can’t make a call again, then the device you’ve just plugged in may have a faulty line filter that should be replaced.
+- If you suddenly start hearing line noise again, then the device you’ve just plugged in may have a faulty line filter that should be replaced.

 - Call us on 1300 786 068 for further assistance.